artefactual-labs/atom-migration-helpers/PROCESS.md

 Some imports will exhaust the amount of memory allocated to PHP.
 In order to ignore the default limit, and use any memory available, an import can be run like this:

 `$ php -d memory_limit=-1 symfony csv:import --source-name="items" migration/output/items/items_0000.csv`

+## Timing imports

+The Unix `time` command is useful for determining how long an import takes to run.
+The `-v` option provides verbose timing output, including "Elapsed (wall clock) time".

+ $ time -v php symfony csv:import --source-name="items" migration/output/items/items_0000.csv

+### Import sequencing

+Lower-level data, like terms and actors, should be imported before higher level data, like information objects.

+It can be helpful to create a shell script to sequence the import.
+In this script it can be useful to note, in comments, how long each step of the import takes to run.